mollygray/PSoC-6-MCU-Code-Examples-with-ModusToolbox/README.md

 * [Code Examples](#Code-examples)
   * [Getting Started Examples](#getting-started-examples): basic examples that introduce the platform
-  * [IP Block Examples](#ip-block-examples): focus on a particular peripheral, such as UART, I2C, RTC, DMA, Interrupts, and so forth
   * [Analog Examples](#analog-examples): focus on analog peripherals like ADC, DAC, and comparators
+  * [Digital Examples](#digital-examples): focus on a non-analog peripheral, such as UART, I2C, RTC, DMA, Interrupts, and so forth
   * [BLE Examples](#ble-examples): demonstrate Bluetooth Low Energy connectivity
   * [RTOS Examples](#rtos-examples): demonstrate how to integrate an RTOS
-  * [Audio Examples](#audio-examples): reference projects using peripherals such as I2S and PDM-to-PCM
   * [Kit Examples](#kit-examples): more complex examples that demonstrate features of a particular kit
   * [System Examples](#system-examples): combine peripherals to implement a more realistic scenario
 * [ModusToolbox IDE](#modustoolbox-ide)